Eaviwolph/OCR-C/README.md

 To compile the project: $ make
 To clean the project: $ make clean

-.\main to start the project,
+./main to start the project,
 Usage: main [OPTION]
 Options:
 * XOR -> XOR training